-This Advanced Placement course introduces you to the foundational concepts of computer science through a multi-disciplinary approach.
-You will explore the creative aspects of programming, abstractions, algorithms, large data sets, the internet, cyber security concerns, and the global impact of computing and technology.
-You will work independently to develop critical thinking skills by creating computational artifacts and also work collaboratively to solve problems that will have an impact on your community and the global society.
+This Advanced Placement course introduces students to the foundational concepts of computer science through a multidisciplinary approach.
+Students will explore the creative aspects of programming, abstractions, algorithms, large data sets, the internet, cyber security concerns, and the global impact of computing and technology.
+Students will work independently to develop critical thinking skills by creating computational artifacts and also work collaboratively to solve problems that will have an impact on their community and the global society.
 It is an expectation that every student enrolled in this course takes the national AP exam in May.
 The College Board charges a fee for each exam which is updated annually.
 The exam fee is the responsibility of the student.
 If there is a financial need families should consult with the AP Coordinator.